MarkM-dev/Previews-client/readme.md

 ## Features:
 - Image or live video stream Previews in sidebar & directories.
 - Preview resize.
+- Auto channel points clicker.
+- Auto refresh on player errors (#1000, #2000, #4000).
+- Predictions notifications when you don't know it's happening (for example if your chat is closed or you are not in the tab or browser).
+- Predictions sniper (will participate in predictions for you).
 - Prevent automatic video quality change.
-- Auto channel points clicker.
 - Auto extend the sidebar to show all online streamers (when sidebar is open).
-- A purple search button on the top of the sidebar to find live streamers easily in the sidebar.
+- A purple search button at the top of the sidebar to find live streamers easily in the sidebar.
-- Predictions started and Predictions results notifications when you don't know it's happening (for example if your chat is closed or you are not in the tab or browser).
-- Auto page refresh when the main twitch player gets an error (#1000, #2000, #4000).
-- Full screen with chat.
+- Full screen with chat mode.
 - Picture In Picture via the button under the viewcount in the list (when in video mode).
 - Also supports inverted twitch layout (when chat is on the left and streamers on the right).
 <br/>